The Passion of the Jew: Plot

-When Stan and Kenny reach Gibson's house, the director rambles, straps himself to a rack wearing only white briefs and says that no matter how much they torture him he will never refund their money.
+When Stan and Kenny reach Gibson's house, the director rambles, straps himself to a rack and says that no matter how much they torture him, he will never refund their money.
 When the boys insist that they just want their money back, Gibson chases them around the house, imitating Daffy Duck gags while doing so.
-Stan and Kenny take eighteen dollars from Gibson's wallet (actually twenty dollars, but Kenny offers up two dollars for change) and flee on a bus home.
+Stan and Kenny take eighteen dollars from Gibson's wallet and flee on a bus home.
 Gibson, wearing face paint from Braveheart, chases their bus in the tanker truck from Mad Max 2, screaming "Qapla'!" and "Gimme back my money!"
 Back in South Park, Kyle talks to Father Maxi about his issues regarding Jesus and the guilt he has been feeling since seeing Gibson's film.
-Father Maxi points out that the Passion was originally a play used to stir up anti-Semitism, but says that its subject matter can still help people.
+Father Maxi points out that the Bible gives very few details on the crucifixion itself and that the Passion was originally a play intended to stir up antisemitism, but says that its subject matter can still help people.
 Kyle seizes on Father Maxi's statement that "Christianity is about atonement" and says he now understands what he should do.

-At another fan club rally outside the South Park theater, Cartman shouts hateful slogans in German and gives the attendees lines to shout back; mistaking the German for the Aramaic spoken in The Passion, they happily do so and join Cartman in goose-stepping through South Park shouting anti-Semitic slogans.
-Meanwhile, Kyle suggests at his synagogue that the Jewish community should apologize for Jesus' crucifixion, prompting uproar in the congregation.
-The rabbi tries to calm the situation, saying "we live in a rational community, and everybody knows this is just a movie", but just then, Cartman and his parade pass the synagogue.
+At another fan club rally outside the South Park theater, Cartman shouts hateful slogans in German and gives the ignorant South Park residents lines to shout back; mistaking the German for the Aramaic spoken in The Passion, they happily do so and join Cartman in goose-stepping through South Park shouting "Es ist Zeit für Rache", "Wir müssen die Juden ausrotten" ("It's time for revenge, we must exterminate the Jews").
+Meanwhile, Kyle suggests at his synagogue that just as the United States apologized to the African American community for racial segregation and slavery and Germany apologized to everyone and the Jewish community for World War II and the Holocaust, the Jewish community should apologize to the Christian community for Jesus' crucifixion, prompting uproar in the congregation.
+When Kyle uses The Passion as his reasoning, the congregation declares that the film should be banned on account of promoting antisemitism.
+The rabbi tries to calm the situation and assures them that a mere movie cannot incite intolerance in a rational community, but just then, Cartman and his group pass the synagogue.